space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 Currently if all slots possible were used to carry weapons, assuming someone had any kind of armor at all, a person could wear 2 long arms and 3 sidearms.
 Many games follow a rule of "one big one small", and standard weapon wearing should resemble this.

 "One small" could hang in a worn belt and "one large" could sling on a worn rig.
-Or you could wear a belt holster and a shoulder holster and take two smalls with you, whatever you want dude.
+Or you could wear a belt holster and a shoulder holster and take two smalls with you, whatever you want dude!
 Combat-specialized loadouts would allow this holstering while providing some additional space for ammo and gear in the belt/rig.
 The decision to wear weapons now explicitly leans a character into being a combat loadout, compromising their other abilities.

 Said briefly, the final above proposal to restrict suit storage is because with this new addition, its old niches would be covered, and the slot can focus on a space-faring suit's built-in capacity for an oxygen tank.